Barkhausen-Institut/hermespy/docssource/installation.rst

 #.
 Creation of a new virtual environment titled `<envname>`
 #.
 Activate the newly created environment
 #.
-Install the HermesPy wheel from PyPi within the environment
+Install the HermesPy wheel from source within the environment

 Note that if you plan on utilizing HermesPy within an already existing Python environment, you may omit step one and replace `<envname>` by the title of the existing environment.